Harry & Meghan Don Protective Face Masks As They Volunteer In Los Angeles

-Earlier in the week, it was reported that the couple was volunteering with Project Angel Food to deliver meals throughout the Los Angeles community.
-Now, the Daily Mail has published new photos of Meghan and Harry's latest philanthropic efforts, with the ex-senior royals donning face masks, per Los Angeles County’s new requirement on wearing face coverings that went into effect on Wednesday, April 15.
+Last week, it was reported that the couple was volunteering with Project Angel Food to deliver meals throughout the Los Angeles community.
+Now, the Daily Mail has published new photos of Meghan and Harry's latest philanthropic efforts, with the ex-senior royals donning face masks, per Los Angeles County’s new requirement on wearing face coverings that went into effect on 15th Wednesday April.

 Advertisement

-Project Angel Food is a nonprofit organization that “prepares and delivers healthy meals to feed people impacted by serious illness, bringing comfort and hope every day.”
+Project Angel Food is a nonprofit organisation that “prepares and delivers healthy meals to feed people impacted by serious illness, bringing comfort and hope every day.”

 Despite the pandemic, it seems like Meghan and Harry are adjusting to life on the West Coast just fine.